apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ### Nested Expressions

 IoTDB supports the execution of arbitrary nested expressions consisting of **numbers, time series, arithmetic expressions, and time series generating functions (including user-defined functions)** in the `select` clause.

+> Please note that Aligned Timeseries has not been supported in Nested Expressions yet.
+An error message is expected if you use Nested Expressions with Aligned Timeseries selected in a query statement.

 #### Syntax